Mt Duval (37)

 Longitude: 143.648

 Site description: Clarkesdale Bird Sanctuary is located 150 km west of Melbourne in Victoria and managed by Birdlife Australia.
 Clarkesdale protects 535 ha of woodland.
+This site was decommissioned in 2024.

 Scottsdale (14)